 WHY IS AN ONBOARDING PROCESS IMPORTANT?

 If a new employee is integrated quickly and familiarizes himself nimbly with his tasks, this often means more than half the battle for long-term employee retention.
 Employees also meet their goals quicker.
 Nevertheless, there can also be some pitfalls during the process.
 For example, every fifth employment relationship fails during the probationary period.
 In some cases, the new colleague doesn’t even start the job.
 This is energy-sapping for the company and the colleagues who have to take on additional work.
-Consequently, it is also costly given high recruiting costs.
+Consequently, it is also costly, given high recruiting costs.
 A structured onboarding process can prevent such negative scenarios.

 WHAT ARE THE OBJECTIVES OF ONBOARDING?